DistrictDataLabs/yellowbrick/docs/tutorial.rst

 effect that is present (e.g. believing a mushroom is edible when it is in fact poisonous).

-Quick Note for Jupyter Notebook users:
-When running in a Jupyter Notebook, you need add the following line:
+.. note:: When running in a Jupyter Notebook, be sure to add the following line at the top of the notebook: ``%matplotlib notebook``.
+This will ensure the figures are rendered correctly.
+For those running this code with a Python script, the figure should appear in a secondary window.

-%matplotlib inline

-in order for the charts to show up when you run the line of code.

 .. code:: python

+    import matplotlib.pyplot as plt

     from sklearn.pipeline import Pipeline
     from yellowbrick.classifier import ClassificationReport